Live Shopping HELLO App

 How I Led

-- User testing to validate navigation and creator discovery
+- User research and prototype testing to validate navigation and creator discovery

-- Scenario-based concepts and trade-offs for board approval
+- Scenario-based concepts and trade-off decks for board approval

-- Build vs buy recommendation for the livestream player
+- Build vs buy evaluation and recommendation for the livestream player

 Key Decisions